SimonGoring/neotomadb-manual/tables_site.rst

 | SiteImage               | Hyperlink      |      |                   |
 +-------------------------+----------------+------+-------------------+

-**SiteImageID (Primary Key)** An arbitrary Site Image identification number.
+**SiteImageID (Primary Key)**
+  An arbitrary Site Image identification number.

-**SiteID (Foreign Key)** Site identification number.
+**SiteID (Foreign Key)**
+  Site identification number.
 Field links to the :ref:`Sites` table.

-**ContactID (Foreign Key)** Contact identification number for image attribution from the :ref:`Contacts` table.
+**ContactID (Foreign Key)**
+  Contact identification number for image attribution from the :ref:`Contacts` table.

+**Caption**
-**Caption** Caption for the image.
+  Caption for the image.

+**Credit**
-**Credit** Credit for the image.
+  Credit for the image.
 If null, the credit is formed from the ContactID.

+**Date**
-**Date** Date of photograph or image.
+  Date of photograph or image.

+**SiteImage**
-**SiteImage** Hyperlink to a URL for the image.
+  Hyperlink to a URL for the image.

+.. _Sites:

 Sites
 ~~~~~~~~~~~~~~~~~~~

-The Sites table stores information about sites or localities, including
-name, geographic coordinates, and description.
-Sites generally have an
-areal extent and can be circumscribed by a latitude-longitude box.
-However, site data ingested from legacy databases have included only
-point locations.
-The lat-long box can be used either to circumscribe the
-areal extent of a site or to provide purposeful imprecision to the site
-location.
-Site location may be imprecise because of the original
-description was vague, e.g. «a gravel bar 5 miles east of town», or
-because the investigators, land owner, or land management agency may not
-want the exact location made public, perhaps to prevent looting and
-vandalism.
-In the first case, the lat-long box can be made sufficiently
-large to encompass the true location and in the second case to prevent
-exact location.
+The Sites table stores information about sites or localities, including name, geographic coordinates, and description.
+Sites generally have an areal extent and can be circumscribed by a latitude-longitude box.
+However, site data ingested from legacy databases have included only point locations.
+The lat-long box can be used either to circumscribe the areal extent of a site or to provide purposeful imprecision to the site location.
+Site location may be imprecise because of the original description was vague, e.g. «a gravel bar 5 miles east of town», or because the investigators, land owner, or land management agency may not want the exact location made public, perhaps to prevent looting and vandalism.
+In the first case, the lat-long box can be made sufficiently large to encompass the true location and in the second case to prevent exact location.

 +--------------------+----------------+------+-----+
 | **Sites**                                        |